-RACE DAY CONFIRMATION THAT MEDICAL ARRANGEMENTS MEET BHAGI SECTION 11
+RACE DAY CONFIRMATION THAT MEDICAL ARRANGEMENTS MEET BHAGI SECTION 11 on (date)

-We the ur ndersigned confirm that the medical arrangements at
+We the undersigned confirm that the medical arrangements at

 Racecourse/Point-to-Point Course

-on (date)

-particular, requirements of BHAGI section 11 and that racing may commence.
-In we confirm that detailed checks for compliance have been carried out with the following:
+meet the requirements of BHAGI section 11 and that racing may commence.
+In particular, we confirm that detailed checks for compliance have been carried out with regard to the following:

-• (S)RMOs, RMOs, physiotherapists and nursing staff are registered with the BHA Medical Department

-• Equipment held by the JMR, RMOs and ambulances are compliant with BHAGI 11

-• All Medical Staff have received a full briefing, have read and understood the current BHAGIs and Standing Orders, and are fully aware of their duties.
+- (S)RMOs, RMOs, physiotherapists and nursing staff are registered with the BHA Medical Department - Equipment held by the JMR, RMOs and ambulances are compliant with BHAGI 11 - All Medical Staff have received a full briefing, have read and understood the current BHAGIs and Standing Orders, and are fully aware of their duties.

-Nominate d Representative

-Signed:

-Name:

-Senior Ra cecourse Medical Officer

-Signed:

-Name: